 - You can apply more than one template to the same message.

-- Once you've applied a template to a message, you can edit that text as needed.
+- Once you've applied a template to a message, you can edit its text as needed.

 - Begin a new conversation, or a reply or forward.